GitEic-Bhavin/Training_and_UpSkill/Eng_for_Engineer/Art_of_Speaking/README.md

 * **I-Talk** = expressing *your* feelings → calm conversation
 * **We-Talk** = highlighting *togetherness* → collaboration
 * **You-Talk** = blame → arguments & defensiveness.

+Help but don't Patronize ( don't give your hand instead of fingur to help)
+---

+# **Why the 2nd approach is better (Offering help without sounding superior)**

+When you genuinely want to help someone, **how you offer that help matters more than the help itself**.

+Even if your intention is good, the wrong choice of words can make your friend feel:

+* incapable
+* judged
+* pitied
+* inferior

+People never want to feel like they are receiving charity.

+# **Example 1: Helping with a messy house**

+### ❌ Option 1 (Insensitive, even if well-intentioned)**

+“Do you need help with this place?”

+This sounds:

+* blunt
+* judgmental
+* like you’re pointing out their failure
+* as if *they’re struggling and you’re rescuing them*

+Your friend might feel ashamed or exposed.

+### ✔️ Option 2 (Sensitive and thoughtful)**

+“Hey, I've noticed you've been really tired and occupied lately.
+This house is a pretty massive project.
+I'd love to help you.
+Can I come over this week and lend a hand?”

+This sounds better because:

+* You show **empathy** (“you’ve been tired and busy”)
+* You understand the **context** (“this place is a big project”)
+* You offer help as a **gesture of care**, not charity
+* You treat them as an equal, not someone helpless

+Here, the help feels like **support**, not **superiority**.

+# **The deeper reason it works**

+People accept help more easily when:

+* they feel **understood**
+* they feel **respected**
+* they feel the help is **genuine**, not an obligation

+Words shape emotions.
+Even with good intentions, the wrong words can hurt.

+# **Example 2: Lending clothes to a friend**

+Your friend says she doesn’t have the right clothes for a clubbing night.

+### ❌ Insensitive version:

+“Hey no worries, you can wear this.
+I anyway don’t wear it often.”

+This is problematic because it implies:

+* the dress is old or rejected
+* you don’t like it
+* you don’t care about it
+* so you don’t mind giving it away

+It makes your friend feel she is getting something **inferior**.

+### ✔️ Sensitive version:

+“Hey, don’t worry, you can borrow mine.”

+This feels:

+* friendly
+* respectful
+* equal
+* sincere

+You’re saying:
+“I want to help you, and I value you enough to offer something good.”

+# **Overall lesson**

+Helping is not only about doing something for others.
+It is also about how you **communicate your intention**.

+Say Thank you is All you Need
+---

+- While anybody helped to you.
+Generally people say like, `"Thank you so much!"`.
+- And this can forgotable bcz this is not such impactfull or not genually.

+- Instead of you can say,

+* “Thank you for taking the time to make those notes for me.
+I really appreciate it.”
+* “Thank you for standing in for me and gathering that information.”
+* “Thank you for taking such detailed notes — that was genuinely helpful.”

+These phrases are:
+✔️ Personal
+✔️ Specific
+✔️ Heartfelt

+They tell the person *why* you appreciated their help.
+This makes them feel respected, valued, and deeply appreciated.

+Behaviour over Character
+---

+## **Concept: Correct the Behavior, Not the Person**

+When someone is not doing their work — for example, spending too much time on social media or coming late — the natural reaction is to label them:

+* “You are lazy.”
+* “You don’t care about your work.”
+* “You are irresponsible.”

+But the moment you attack their **personality**, they become **defensive**.
+Instead of listening, they start thinking of excuses.

+To avoid this, focus only on:

+### ✔ **Facts**

+### ✔ **Observable actions**

+### ✔ **Consequences of those actions**

+Not on their **character**.

+This makes the person realize the issue without feeling insulted, and they become more cooperative.

+## **How to Correct Behavior Without Blaming Personality**

+### **1. Talk about the facts**

+Mention what actually happened — the specific behavior.

+### **2. Explain why the behavior is a problem**

+Connect it to project deadlines, team impact, or expectations.

+### **3. State the consequences or expectations**

+Tell them what needs to change going forward.

+This reduces defensiveness and increases accountability.

+## **Example: Employee wasting time on social media**

+❌ **Don’t say:**
+“You’re lazy and wasting time.
+Stop using social media!”

+✔ **Say instead:**
+“Hey, I wanted to discuss something.
+I noticed that in the past few days, you’ve spent around **2–3 hours during work hours** on social media.
+The project that was supposed to be completed on Monday is still pending.
+Since this project is high priority, we need your complete focus on it.
+Let’s try to keep personal browsing outside work hours so we can finish this on time.”

+Here you are:

+* stating **facts**
+* showing **impact**
+* requesting a **change**
+* not attacking the person

+This makes them realize the issue without feeling judged.

+## **Example: Employee coming late**

+❌ **Don’t say:**
+“You don’t care about your job.
+You’re irresponsible.”

+✔ **Say:**
+“You have come late **six times in the last two weeks**.
+As you know, our team depends on everyone being available on time so work starts smoothly.
+If this continues, we may need to take formal action.
+Please ensure you arrive on time moving forward.”

+Again:

+* Behavior → mentioned
+* Impact → explained
+* Consequence → stated
+* Personality attack → avoided

+## **Managerial Ground Rules**

+When correcting someone:

+### ✔ Keep the message clear

+### ✔ Keep it simple

+### ✔ Be polite, not arrogant

+### ✔ Be direct, not hesitant

+### ✔ Talk about actions, not personality